Welcome to this year’s Turtle Festival. This two-days will be one of the most memorable in your life.

 Anjarle Turtle Festival is aimed at conserving eggs of Olive Ridley Turtles that are one of the endangered species.
 Upon maturity, these hatchlings are then released into the sea under the watchful eyes of volunteers.
 Witnessing the birth of these tiny turtles and their maiden journey towards the sea is a sight to behold.
 It signifies the value of life, no matter how small, in this big beautiful world!

-– As it is totally eco-tour, we provide accommodation in a home-stay sharing basis.
+5. As it is totally eco-tour, we provide accommodation on a home-stay sharing basis.
 Food is hygienic and prepared in local spices by our hosts at Anjarle village, Ratnagiri.

 Anjarle is not only home to turtles but also to a myriad of ecotourism flavour.
 When you are done with turtle sightings, there is so much more in store including a village walk, the trip to the historic Suvarnadurg fort and well famous temple, Kadyavarcha Ganpati, Shree Keshavraj (Lord Vishnu) and Shree Vyaghreshwar (Lord Shiva) in the sacred groves.

 Accommodation in a local homestay will truly add a warm touch to the experience.
 It gives you a feel of home away from home.